loft-sh/devpod/desktop/README.md

 ## Versioning

-The apps version is determined by the one in `cargo.toml`.
+The apps version is determined by the one in `package.json`.
 Be careful not to add one in `tauri.conf.json` as it override the current one.
-You can upgrade the version manually or install and run [cargo bump](https://crates.io/crates/cargo-bump) and then run `cargo bump ...`
+You can upgrade the version manually or run `yarn version ...`